johnLexicon/lab1-backend/readme.md

 # Laboration 1 Backend

 A server rendered Todo application.
 The application fetches the whole page everytime a change is made e.g when adding a todo, toggling complete and deleting a todo.
-Todos are save in a development db (Lowdb) via a REST-API with endpoints:
+Todos are stored in a development db (Lowdb) via a REST-API with endpoints:
 -Get all: /api/todos
 -Get one: /api/todos/:id
 -Post one: /api/todos